GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 package, checking for known license names or identifying strings.
 Fail if any license is found which is not in the known-good list.

-#### TestStandardPrograms
-Validate that Google-provided programs are present.

-- <b>Background</b>: Google-provided Linux OS images come with certain Google utilities such as `gsutil` and `gcloud` preinstalled as a convenience.

-- <b>Test logic</b>: Attempt to invoke the utilities, confirming they are present, found in the PATH, and executable.

-#### TestGuestPackages
-Validate that the Google guest environment packages are installed

-- <b>Background</b>: Google-provided Linux OS images come with the Google guest environment preinstalled.
-The guest environment enables many GCE features to function.

-- <b>Test logic</b>: Validate that the guest environment packages are installed using the system package manager.

 #### TestLinuxLicense
 Validate the image has the appropriate license attached